Why some Shopify customers order then return constantly (and how to spot the pattern)

 Three common reasons:

-- "We don't want to accuse good customers of fraud."
-Nobody is accusing anyone.
+"We don't want to accuse good customers of fraud."
+Nobody's accusing anyone.
 You're tagging a customer for a different policy tier.
 They don't know it happened.

 When the spreadsheet stops working

-The manual approach described above works until you hit ~200 returns/month.
+The manual approach works until you hit about 200 returns a month.
 Above that, you need tooling:

 - Multi-account linkage detection (same address, different emails)